ta-mats/MT-LDLT/README.md

 # MT-LDLT
-This is the repository for sharing the code and data for our paper “Prediction of graft loss in living donor liver transplantation during the early postoperative period”.
+This code is an analysis code for the paper "Prediction of graft loss in living donor liver transplantation during the early postoperative period”.

+## Data availability
+The data used for the analysis is in the “Data” folder.
+"TableData.csv" is the actual raw data.

+## Code availability
+The code used for the analysis is in the “Code” folder.